nemogoc/100-days-of-code/r2-log.md

 ### R2D43 - 4/15
 Did a bunch of the Flexbox section.
 Seems useful, but I was equating Flexbox with Grid, and they're different things.
 I was excited about grid, and it doesn't look like we're going to cover that here.
 Flexbox is interesting and should be useful though.

+### R2D44 - 4/18
+Finished Flexbox section and did the 2 projects.
+The Polygon.com widget helped demo the point of Flexbox.
+The fact that it was responsive without mediaqueries opened my eyes to some uses of this.
+The Holy Grail layout came together quickly.
+I still have some issues choosing (and am somewhat confused on) how to use nested flexbox containers.
+The way I did it worked, but it was a bit hacky.
+He had the entire layout be a column flex container.
+I just used rows with wrapping and forced the containers to be 100% of width.
+Lastly, started the startup site with Tim.
+Not a fan of Tim so far.
+As with the optional Tapatalk (or whatever) project in TWDBC Section 19, we used a bunch of CSS without going over it beforehand.
+Definitely a bit frustrating that we use Flexbox, then a bunch of relative and absolute positioning.
+Is that how it has to be done?